qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "log" Key
 =========

 Logging is an important part of any reasonably complex application.
 The Generator does a fair bit of logging to the console by default, listing the jobs it performs, adding details of important processing steps and reporting on errors and potential inconsistencies.
-The ``[[generator_config_ref#log|log]]`` key lets you specify further options and tailor the Generator console output to your needs.
+The ``:ref:`log <pages/tool/generator_config_ref#log>``` key lets you specify further options and tailor the Generator console output to your needs.
 You can e.g. add logging of unused classes in a  particular library/name space.

 .. _pages/tool/generator_config_articles#extend_key: